Preamble

 Diagnosis

-A disc heniation can be diagnosed clinically with a focused clinical assessment but an MRI is often used to corroborate the diagnosis and as a preoperative tool should surgery be contemplated.
+A disc herniation can be diagnosed clinically with a focused clinical assessment but an MRI is often used to corroborate the diagnosis and as a preoperative tool should surgery be contemplated.

 Non -Operative Treatment